MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_Proximity_Profile/README.md

 | :- | :- |
 | Path | firmware/src |

-- Copy the "app_ble" folder, "app.c" and "app.h" which can be found by navigating to the following path: "...\firmware\src"
+- Copy the "app_ble" folder, "app_timer" folder, "app.c" and "app.h" which can be found by navigating to the following path: "...\firmware\src"
 - Paste the folder under source files in your project folder (...\firmware\src).

 **Step 7** - Clean and build the project.
 To run the project, select "Make and program device" button.